Paternity and childcare leave in the civil service

 You can write your leave request using the following template:

-During your paternity and childcare leave, you continue to receive your full pay.
+During your paternity and childcare leave, you continue to receive your full remuneration.

-If you work part-time, you are automatically reinstated full-time during your paternity and childcare leave.
+If you work part-time, you are automatically reinstated full-time for the duration of your paternity and childcare leave.

 Paternity and childcare leave is considered to be a period of activity.

-It is taken into account when calculating your length of service when a length of service condition is required to benefit from a right (for example, to apply for part-time work).
+It is taken into account in the calculation of your length of service when a length of service condition is required to benefit from a right (for example, to request part-time work).

 It does not reduce your entitlement to other leave (annual leave, sick leave, etc.).

-If you are unable to take all or part of your annual leave before December 31 due to your paternity and childcare leave, you are entitled to the automatic carry-over of your annual leave outstanding over a period of 15 months.
+If you cannot take all or part of your annual leave before December 31 because of your paternity and childcare leave, you are entitled to the automatic carry-over of your annual leave outstanding over a period of 15 months.

-You retain your acquired rights before the start of your paternity and childcare leave, including your training rights.
+You retain your acquired rights before the start of your paternity and childcare leave, including your rights to training.